-The architecture of PAE had been introduced in Sec. \ref{ssec:apre}.
-The model used PRE as the training loss function and APRE as the scoring function.
-The MSS is a universal scoring method that can be applied to most AE-based methods including the proposed PAE.
-As notations, application to AE produced MSS-AE and application to RSRAE produced MSS-RSRAE, and so on.
+The architecture of PAE had been introduced in Section \ref{ssec:apre}.
+The model used NLL as the training loss function and WNLL as the scoring function.
+MSS is a universal scoring method that can be applied to most AE-based methods including the proposed PAE.
+As notations, application to AE produced MSS-AE and application to RSRAE produced MSS-RSRAE, etc.

-Considering all the data were tabular data, fully-connected layers were used to construct the AE.
+Considering all data were tabular data, fully-connected layers were used to construct the AE.
 The number of the layers depended on the dimension of the input data.
 The detailed setting of the network architecture was shown in TABLE \ref{tab:ns}.
-Then, the rectified linear unit (ReLU) activation was added after each layer of the AE except the last layer to increase the nonlinearity of the network.
+Then, the rectified linear unit (ReLU) activation function was added after each layer of the AE except the last layer to increase the nonlinearity of the network.
 ReLU is widely used as an activation function in deep neural networks \cite{ramachandran2017searching}.
-It mimics neuronal mechanisms in the human brain, and demonstrated good performance in many tasks while requiring only a few computational resources.
+It mimics neuronal mechanisms in the human brain, and demonstrated good performance in many tasks while requiring minimal computational resources.
 The settings were applied to all the AE-based methods in this experiment.
-Additionally, the settings of different methods' individual hyper-parameters were established as such: the percentile value in LCAE was set to 70; the size of the RSR layer in RSRAE and FDAE was set to half of the latent layer's size.
-For RDA, the number of inner training epochs was set to 500 and the number of outer training epochs was set to 10.
-For other AE-based methods, the number of training epochs was set to 5,000.
-All these methods were optimized using the \textit{Adam} optimizer \cite{kingma2014adam} with a learning rate of 0.001.